 About living in Abu Dhabi

-Q: Which are the best places/suburbs to live in Abu Dhabi as an expat?
+Q: What are the best places/suburbs in Abu Dhabi as an expat?

 A: On-island is more convenient but more expensive than off-island.
 I feel there are no ‘bad’ places to live.